granoff/Lockbox/README.md

 See below for notes on the `accessibility` argument.

+See below for information about migrating from Lockbox v2.x APIs to Lockbox v3 APIs.

 Lockbox 2.x and older include the following deprecated methods, shown here as class methods.
 The same methods (as instance methods) may be called on your own Lockbox instances.

 ### NSString (deprecated)